baoch254/thinkpro-clone/README.md

   Example: s3archive.loadFilesFromDay(LocalDate.now())

 - try\*Foos() - explicitly indicates that it will handle errors / exceptions, either by returning null, empty list, or a predefined wrapping exception.
 Often used as a util method to wrap a method unconveniently throwing if it does not find.

+## TERMs

+### AutoMapper - those terms are used to name variables in Profile

+- D2M: Dto to Model
+- M2D: Model to Dto
+- M2E: Model to Entity
+- E2M: Entity to Model